Tired of Reading? Please listen to the blog

 Probably the most important “don’t”.
 Your main reason for choosing to study abroad.
 Lots of students in India just choose to study abroad because their academic qualifications cannot fetch them a good university in India.
 With more universities, the common thought process is that abroad you’ll get better universities where you can get an application.
 And this has become a trend.

 This is true to an extent.
 But doesn’t make up for a good reason.
 Don’t think that just because people are going abroad to study, you should do it.
 It sounds cool but you should take the entire reason for studying abroad more seriously.

-These are few tips that you should have in mind before you choose to study abroad.
+These are a few tips that you should have in mind before you choose to study abroad.
 We at Texila American University understand this.
 We have made sure that you have all the right reasons to choose Texila for your MBBS education.

 We want to provide you with quality education and have taken care of all your accommodation and financial aid.
 Besides quality education, we’ll also make sure you don’t feel away from home because almost 80% of the students are from India and Africa.
-Also 40% of people in Guyana, speak Hindi, Bengali and Urdu.
+Also, 40% of people in Guyana, speak Hindi, Bengali, and Urdu.
 Learn more about Texila American University – one of the top medical universities in Guyana, South America.